De-Zwaan/orbital-renderer/README.md

-# n-renderer
+# orbital-renderer
-A simple code base to experiment with multidimensional rendering using rust.
+An implementation of my (n-Renderer)[https://github.com/De-Zwaan/n-Renderer] library to render atomic and possibly molecular orbits using marching cubes and rasterisation.